 A student may be considered unqualified for admission to a program if his/her disability would require individualized supervision or the lowering of program requirements.
 No modifications will be made and no substitute courses will be accepted if they would fundamentally alter the nature of the educational program.
 A requirement that is essential to a degree will not be waived.

 All financial aid including federal, state, or private grants; scholarships; and loans will be administered without discrimination to any student, regardless of disability, who is admitted to East Texas Baptist University.
 The amount of financial aid may be affected by the reduced course load of any student, including that reduction which learning disabled students may require.

 At the student's request and upon receipt of a signed consent form, the appropriate faculty will be notified of recommended specific accommodation(s).
 The student will then meet with his or her instructors to discuss the accommodation(s).
-It is expected that students will update their requests for accommodation(s) each semester by completing and returning the update form in a timely manner.

 Reasonable accommodation involves a level of shared responsibility, cooperation, and communication among faculty, staff, and students in order to ensure academic integrity and provide equal educational opportunities for students with disabilities.
 Students who receive academic auxiliary aids and services from the university, based on the university's assessment of the need related to the academic program, will be required to apply for state and/or federal funds for which they may be eligible and to reimburse the university for expenses incurred.
 Examples of those sources include but are not limited to the Texas Rehabilitation Commission, the Texas Commission for the Blind, or the Veterans Administration.